networknt/light-doc/content/en/style/light-aws-lambda/lambda-framework/_index.md

 To enable integration with other tools for telemetry data collection is the primary purpose to provide the extensions API for AWS.
 We can create extensions that monitor the invocation and capture telemetry data just like other microservices.

-##### Validation

-With a specification or JSON schema included in the deployment, we can use the OpenAPI validation or schema validation extension called before forward the request to the Lambda function.

 https://aws.amazon.com/blogs/compute/introducing-aws-lambda-extensions-in-preview/